We are open - safety is our top priority!

 Your sedation dentistry cost will depend on the type of sedation you receive and how long it takes to complete your dental procedure.
-Our sleep dentistry options are quite affordable, but we encourage you to inquire about our financing and flexible payment plans to help you find a solution that fits your budget.
+Our sleep dentistry options are quite affordable, but we encourage you to inquire about our financing and flexible payment options to help you find a solution that fits your budget.

 Sedation dentistry is tailored to meet your unique needs, and there are many reasons to choose this treatment option at your next appointment.
 Reducing dental anxiety and helping to feel more relaxed are top reasons why patients choose dental sedation, but others choose sedation because they have a low pain tolerance or a sensitive gag reflex.
 Schedule your appointment today to learn how you can benefit from getting sedation dentistry in Fishkill.